kyleissuper/houseseats-scraper/README.md

 - EMAIL
 - HOUSESEATS_PASSWORD
 - GMAIL_PASSWORD
+- BCC (currently only takes a single email address...)

 Run once by directly running the python script, or schedule it with `docker compose up -d`